sitiporn/Reading-paper/README.md

 ### Likely to be  wrong assumption
     - Pretrain from scarch without utilize the weight of Pretrain models <- How do I know that ?
+### Assumption
+    - use fix pretrain weight encoder
+    - train only head

 ### Bug To fix

    check gradient of each layer of encoder if loss not decrease